 Plastic containers, metal cans, glass bottles, paper and cardboard items are all recyclable in Tallahassee.
-Just remove the lids of any plastic, glass or metal container, rinse out (not required but can help keep bugs and smells away) and place in your Smart Cart.
+Just remove the lids of any plastic, glass or metal container, rinse out (not required but can help keep bugs and smells away) and place in your Recycling Container.
 Remember to breakdown any cardboard and gift boxes.
 Download the recycling guide poster.

 All plastic containers that hold less than three gallons are recyclable excluding plastic bags and styrofoam.
 Some examples of recyclable plastics include (but are not limited to):

 All glass containers that hold less than three gallons are recyclable.
 Some examples of recyclable glass items include (but are not limited to):

 All aluminum, tin and steel cans that hold less than three gallons are recyclable.
 Some examples of recyclable metal items include (but are not limited to):

 All paper and cardboard items are recyclable in Tallahassee.
 Exceptions include: pizza boxes (greasy), paper towels (wet) or drink boxes.
 Remember that cardboard and gift boxes must be broken down.
 Some examples of recyclable paper and cardboard include (but are not limited to):